The Well of Loneliness: Appeal

+The Sink of Solitude

-The Sink of SolitudeThe Sink of Solitude, an anonymous lampoon in verse by "several hands", appeared in late 1928.
+The Sink of Solitude, an anonymous lampoon in verse by "several hands", appeared in late 1928.
 It satirised both sides of the controversy over The Well of Loneliness, but its primary targets were Douglas and Joynson-Hicks, "Two Good Men – never mind their intellect".
 Though the introduction, by journalist P. R. Stephensen, described The Well's moral argument as "feeble" and dismissed Havelock Ellis as a "psychopath", The Sink itself endorsed the view that lesbianism was innate.
 It portrayed Hall as a humourless moralist who had a great deal in common with the opponents of her novel.
 One illustration, picking up on the theme of religious martyrdom in The Well, showed Hall nailed to a cross.
 The image horrified Hall; her guilt at being depicted in a drawing that she saw as blasphemous led to her choice of a religious subject for her next novel, The Master of the House.

 Subsequent publication and availability

 The Pegasus Press edition of the book remained available in France, and some copies made their way into the UK.
 In a "Letter from Paris" in The New Yorker, Janet Flanner reported that it sold most heavily at the news vendor's cart that served passengers travelling to London on La Fleche D'Or.

 In 1946, three years after Hall's death, Troubridge wanted to include The Well in a Collected Memorial Edition of Hall's works.
 Peter Davies of the Windmill Press wrote to the Home Office's legal adviser to ask whether the post-war Labour administration would allow the book to be republished.
 Unknown to Troubridge, he added a postscript saying "I am not really anxious to do The Well of Loneliness and am rather relieved than otherwise by any lack of enthusiasm I may encounter in official circles."
 Home Secretary James Chuter Ede told Troubridge that any publisher reprinting the book would risk prosecution.
-In 1949 Falcon Press brought out an edition with no legal challenge.
+In 1949, Falcon Press brought out an edition with no legal challenge.
 The Well has been in print continuously ever since and has been translated into at least fourteen languages.
 In the 1960s it was still selling 100,000 copies a year in the United States alone.
 Looking back on the controversy in 1972, Flanner remarked on how unlikely it seemed that a "rather innocent" book like The Well could have created such a scandal.
 In 1974, it was read to the British public on BBC Radio 4's Book at Bedtime.
+In May 1999, a dramatized version was broadcast on BBC Radio 4 and has since been repeated on Radio 4 Extra.